Skip to main content

 • A target oxygen saturation measured by pulse oximetry (SpO2) of 92% to 97% is recommended for most children with COVID-19 who require supplemental oxygen (AIIb).

-• For children with severe pediatric acute respiratory distress syndrome (PARDS; i.e., with an oxygenation index ≥16 or SpO2 index ≥12.3), an SpO2 <92% can be considered to minimize exposure to a high fraction of inspired oxygen (FiO2), but prolonged periods of SpO2 <88% should be avoided (CIII).
+• For children with severe pediatric acute respiratory distress syndrome (PARDS; i.e., with an oxygenation index ≥16 or an oxygen saturation index ≥12), an SpO2 <92% can be considered to minimize exposure to a high fraction of inspired oxygen (FiO2), but prolonged periods of an SpO2 <88% should be avoided (CIII).

 Rationale

 The optimal SpO2 in children with COVID-19 is unknown.
-However, there is no evidence that the target SpO2 should differ from the 2015 PALICC recommendation.1 An SpO2 of 92% to 97% is recommended for most children with COVID-19 who require supplemental oxygen.
-The potential harm of hyperoxia in children was demonstrated in a recent meta-analysis of 11 observational studies of children without COVID-19.2 The study demonstrated that critically ill children with hyperoxia had greater odds of mortality than those without hyperoxia (OR 1.59; 95% CI, 1.00–2.51).
-However, there was significant heterogeneity across the included studies for populations, definitions of hyperoxia, and the timing of assessments for mortality outcomes.
-For children with severe PARDS (i.e., those with an oxygenation index ≥16 or SpO2 index ≥12.3),1 an SpO2 <92% can be considered to minimize exposure to a high FiO2.
-Although no evidence clearly identifies a safe minimum SpO2 in children, prolonged exposure to SpO2 <88% should be avoided.
-When SpO2 is <92%, monitoring oxygen delivery markers, including central venous SpO2, is suggested.3
+However, there is no evidence that the target SpO2 should differ from the 2023 PALICC-2 recommendation.1 An SpO2 of 92% to 97% is recommended for most children with COVID-19 who require supplemental oxygen.
+The potential harm of hyperoxia in children was demonstrated in a meta-analysis of 11 observational studies of children without COVID-19.2 The study demonstrated that critically ill children with hyperoxia had greater odds of mortality than those without hyperoxia (OR 1.59; 95% CI, 1.00–2.51).
+However, across the included studies, there was significant heterogeneity for populations, definitions of hyperoxia, and the timing of assessments for mortality outcomes.
+For children with severe PARDS, an SpO2 <92% can be considered to minimize exposure to a high FiO2.1 Although no evidence clearly identifies a safe minimum SpO2 in children, prolonged exposure to an SpO2 <88% should be avoided.
+When a patient’s SpO2 is <92%, monitoring oxygen delivery markers, including central venous SpO2, is suggested.3

-Although procedures vary across institutions, the treatment of most children with PARDS who are critically ill is managed without the use of arterial lines or arterial blood gas testing, because arterial line placement in children, especially young children, can result in complications.9-11 Clinicians should monitor for adequate delivery of oxygen or consider lowering the threshold for arterial line placement if a patient’s SpO2 measurements could be unreliable (e.g., for children who have darker skin or low SpO2 levels).
+Although procedures vary across institutions, the treatment of most patients with PARDS is managed without the use of arterial lines or arterial blood gas testing because arterial line placement in children, especially young children, can result in complications.9-11 Clinicians should monitor for adequate delivery of oxygen or consider lowering the threshold for arterial line placement if a patient’s SpO2 measurements could be unreliable (e.g., for children who have darker skin or low SpO2 levels).
 Monitoring methods could include observing the patient for altered mentation, measuring venous oxygen saturation, or using near-infrared spectroscopy.

-High-Flow Nasal Cannula Oxygen and Noninvasive Ventilation for Children With COVID-19 and Acute Respiratory Failure
+High-Flow Nasal Cannula Oxygen and Noninvasive Ventilation in Children With COVID-19 and Acute Respiratory Failure

 Recommendations